rickmark/mojo_thor/README.md

 ## See Also

 * `smcutil` - In progress [this repo](https://github.com/rickmark/smcutil).
 Tooling for extracting and examining the Apple SMC image.
-* `/usr/libexec/firmwarecheckers/eficheck/` - High Sierra utility to extract and redact your firmware image.
+* `/usr/libexec/firmwarecheckers/eficheck/eficheck` - High Sierra utility to extract and redact your firmware image.

 ## Detection (direct)

-* Boot into recovery
+* Boot into recovery, look for any output from `ioreg | grep MojoKDP`
-* Look for any output from `ioreg | grep MojoKDP`
+* macOS 10.13 `sudo /usr/libexec/firmwarecheckers/eficheck/eficheck --integrity-check`

 ## In the press